-Beyond team wagers, there are futures odds every year on the major Baseball individual awards.
-Rookie of the Year, Cy Young and Most Valuable Player odds are available before the start of every season and can make rooting for the success of your favorite players all the more interesting.
+There are also futures odds on the major baseball individual awards.
+For instance, Rookie of the Year, Cy Young and Most Valuable Player odds are available before the start of every season and can make rooting for your favorite players all the more interesting.

 Timing your baseball futures bets right is crucial.
 Wagering on the next season’s World Series winner prior to coaching changes, winter free agency and spring training is going to largely be a crapshoot.
 Even betting the big favorite is no guarantee for success, as baseball teams rarely win back-to-back World Series titles — the last side to do so was the Yankees in 2000.

 But of course, the later you wait to make a futures bet, the more you will find the big odds possibilities have shrunk.
 Just as your knowledge of the league increases at each stage of the offseason, so does the sportsbooks’.
 Events like a key free-agent signing, a franchise-altering trade or a long term injury could all reset their season-long odds, as the number of teams with a legitimate chance to win the World Series starts to dwindle.